jghiloni/gcal-purge/README.md

 # gcal-purge

 This simple tool will delete all google calendar events within a time range.
-This is currently not designed for public use, and will not be supported.
+This is currently not designed for public use, and will not be supported outside of my Pivotal colleagues.

 ```sh
 Options: